 - Adverse event management and failed intubation drills

-The PHEA course teaches the delivery of advanced airway and critical care skills in the pre-hospital environment.
-It is assumed that candidates will already be familiar with aspects of basic trauma care/resuscitation, and should be accustomed to scenario-based learning.
+It is assumed that candidates will already be familiar with aspects of basic trauma care/resuscitation and should be accustomed to scenario-based learning.
 These eligibility recommendations are for guidance only.
-If in doubt, please send us your no-obligation application form and our training team will be in touch.
+If in doubt, please get in touch by emailing email@example.com.

 - Doctors in PHEM training (UK) or equivalent programmes